maines-pet/CodewarsSolution/README.md

 # Codewars Solution
-Repository for solutions I created for some *Kata*'s in Codewars
+Repository for solutions I created for some *Kata*'s in Codewars.
+All written in java.
+This repo will be updated from time to time.

 #### List of Kata
 Kata | Kata Level